-The Parvati valley is named after Goddess Parvati, who was also the wife of Lord Shiva (Also known as Kailash), after which the Kailash Parbat has been named.
+The Parvati valley is named after Goddess Parvati, the wife of Lord Shiva, (also known as Kailash).
+The famous Kailash Parbat has been named after Lord Shiva.
 During your visit to the Parvati valley, you will find yourself surrounded by lush green trees of pine and deodar, alongside the river Parvati.
-On your way to the Mantalai lake trek, you will cover the majority of the journey by hiking along the parvati river.
+On your way to the Mantalai lake, you will cover the major part of the journey by hiking along the parvati river.
 If you are a new trekker who wants to pursue a challenging trek, the Pin Parvati trek should be a must-do on your bucket list.
 The Pin Parvati pass is considered one of the most beautiful treks of India and reaching there involves crossing over to the Pin Valley (Spiti).
 The trail to Mantalai is situated at 13000 feet above sea level, which makes it a challenging expedition.

 Itinerary for Mantalai Lake Trek

-THIS IS SUGGESTED ITINERARY THAT IS DESIGNED TO GIVE YOU A BREIF IDEA ABOUT YOUR TRIP
+THIS IS A SUGGESTED ITINERARY THAT IS DESIGNED TO GIVE YOU A BRIEF IDEA ABOUT YOUR TRIP

 Day 01: Bhuntar-Pulga-Kheerganga

 The on-foot trek begins from Pulga.
-Therefore, you need to drive from Bhuntar to Pulga or look for a taxi/ tempo traveller service.
+Therefore, you need to drive or look for a taxi/ tempo traveller service from Bhuntar to Pulga.
 Most pick-up truck drivers are kind enough to offer you a free lift if the location falls on their way.
-Reach Kheerganga by evening and spend a night there gazing at the stars and admiring the beauty of Himachal while lighting a campfire.
+From Pulga you reach Kheerganga by evening and spend a night there gazing at the stars and admiring the beauty, while lighting a campfire.

 Day 02 : Kheerganga to Tunda Bhuj